mlanca-c/randominette/README.md

 The purpose of this project is to create a python script that uses 42's API to return a random students login and location in the selected campus and cluster.

 ## Usage
-Running the script with no Command Line Arguments will retrive you a user from 42 Lisboa's campus at cluster 1 that is currently active.
-Alternativelly, if you'd like to select a specific campus or cluster you can run
+Running the script with no Command Line Arguments will retrieve you a user from 42 Lisboa's campus at Cluster 1 that is currently active.
+Alternativelly, if you'd like to select a specific **campus** or **cluster** you can run
 ```
 randominette -s
 ```